aimms/documentation/platform/solvers/cplex.rst

 About IBM ILOG CPLEX
 -------------------------------------
-IBM ILOG CPLEX is developed and supported by `IBM, Inc <www.ibm.com>`_.
-IBM ILOG CPLEX is a registered trademark of IBM, Inc.
+`IBM ILOG CPLEX <https://www.ibm.com/analytics/cplex-optimizer>`_ is developed and supported by IBM, Inc. IBM ILOG CPLEX is a registered trademark of IBM, Inc.

 CPLEX Supported Versions
 -------------------------------------